kailash-manasarovar/statement/docs/timeline/2024/april.md

 - It's interesting I state it as a *feeling*.
 - It was a very strong fearfulness, actually.
 - Given the outrageous behavior of teachers and staff at the conservatory, and the total disinterest of the police, and the seriousness of what's happening to me, I'm quite sure that anything is possible.
-- I'm convinced that online triggering from hackers and stalkers was exacerbating this feeling.
+- I'm convinced that online triggering from hackers and online-stalkers was exacerbating this feeling.
 - I search for a lawyer and send an email to a number of lawyers in the region asking for help.

 ![Email asking for help](../../content/documents/emails/worried-the-conservatory-will-accuse-me-of-defamation.png)